iDeaL-Nanos/nanos-commands/readme.md

-# Simple Commands System
+# Simple Commands System 🏷️

 This package allows you to add custom commands into Nanos Word.
+Works on both Server & Client Sides.

-## How to install
+## How to install 📤

 - Download `nanos-commands` and add it into your `Server/Packages/` folder of your Nanos World Server
 - Load `nanos-commands` into your project :